geitanksha/embedded-systems-biped/biped/README.md

 The Biped is a custom two-wheeled self-balancing robot designed by the CS 431 staff with various advanced sensors onboard, such as motor encoders for measuring wheel movements, inertial measurement units (IMUs) for measuring accelerations, attitudes, and angular velocities, time-of-flight sensors for measuring distances to surroundings, etc. The Biped also employs a small but capable microcontroller unit (MCU), the ESP32, with a dual-core processor and built-in wireless capabilities.
 Last but not least, the Biped also provides enormous rooms for expansions with two dual-port digital I/O expanders and a built-in breadboard for rapid prototyping.

-There are a couple of things to be aware of while using Biped:
-1. Due to the limited number of Bipeds we have, the Bipeds cannot be removed from the lab at any given time.
-2. Please be careful not to drop the Biped and always perform any planner-related experiments on the floor.
-3. It is always safer to place the Biped upside down while uploading the program.
-4. Notify the TA immediately of any loose components, as loose parts might impact the control performance.
-5. Contact the TA for any other hardware-related issues.

 ## Getting Started

 First, navigate to the project root directory.